Shiraz, Yazd, Isfahan, Kashan, Tehran

 Leave Isfahan and drive about 2.5 hours to Abyaneh, an ancient village filled with red mud-brick houses and residents are traditionally dressed.

 Another 1.5 hours’ drive takes us to the oasis city of Kashan.
 The charming architectures of the Bazaar of Kashan and Agha Bozorg Mosque are sights to behold.

 Journey to Tehran

 Step into the UNESCO-listed Fin Garden and admire the historic houses of a wealthy merchant Borujerdi and the affluent Tabatabaei family.

-Continue another 2-hour drive to Tehran, the capital and largest city of Iran, and check-in to your hotel.
+Thereafter, we will drive about 3 hours to Tehran, the capital and largest city of Iran, and check-in to your hotel.